 Calcium lactate is a less concentrated form of calcium.
 As a food additive, it often replaces certain salts and helps extend a product's shelf life.
 You can often find calcium lactate in aged cheddar, parmesan, and gouda cheese.

-Lactic acid is useful in wine-making to control acidity.
-It has a harmonic sour taste, but when used too much, can lead to a sauerkraut note in wine.
+Winemakers use calcium lactate to increase the pH of wine, decreasing its acidity.
+Calcium lactate has a harmonic sour taste, but if winemakers use too much, they can impart a sauerkraut note in wine.